-A root cause of many of the failures of energy markets seems to be the norm that electricity (and other forms of energy) are considered a right, rather than a private good that must be purchased (Burgess et al. 2019b).
+A root cause of many of the failures of energy markets seems to be the norm that electricity (and other forms of energy) are considered a right, rather than a private good that must be purchased (Burgess et al. 2020a).
 When this norm is present, politicians are committed to provide energy at low prices regardless of its external costs.
 Consumers, in turn, feel justified in not paying for consumption.
 Public suppliers lose money on every unit supplied and must eventually restrict supply to contain their losses.
 The result is that many consumers cannot access a reliable electricity supply, even when their willingness to pay exceeds the cost of supplying it.
 How can we move from this equilibrium where electricity is a right to one where it is treated as private good?
 This is an area where there is an urgent need for research that identifies evidence-based and politically feasible solutions.

-The literature has shown is that energy markets in developing countries are characterised by a high degree of informality and often by heavily subsidised prices.
+The literature has shown us that energy markets in developing countries are characterised by a high degree of informality and often by heavily subsidised prices.
 Energy access is mediated by high levels of informality in developing-country cities.
 In India, Delhi and Ahmedabad have found some success with both regularisation schemes and the creation of small local franchises (USAID 2004).
 Metering points on slum perimeter walls, coupled with financing assistance, have been used with some success in Manila (USAID 2004).
 The problems of energy access faced by the urban poor can be exacerbated when utilities are forbidden or discouraged from supplying to unauthorised slums, where households have uncertain land and tenure rights (Scott et al. 2005).
-When metering is incomplete or erratic, government subsidies for access can lead to perverse incentives for utilities not to invest in improving service quality, thus locking households into persistent regimes of low-quality supply (McCrae 2015).
-In Senegal in the 1990s, urban and rural areas were served by different agencies, leading to peri-urban households falling through the cracks in terms of access and quality (GNESD 2014).
+When metering is incomplete or erratic, government subsidies for access can lead to perverse incentives for utilities not to invest in improving service quality, thus locking households into persistent regimes of low-quality supply (McRae 2015).
+In Senegal in the 1990s, urban and rural areas were served by different agencies, leading to peri-urban households falling through the cracks in terms of access and quality (Singh et al. 2014).
 From the utility point of view, serving the urban poor can represent significant additional costs due to consumption levels and low revenues because of billing difficulties.
 When the transaction costs involved in obtaining legal connections are high, energy theft can become commonplace (Scott et al. 2005).
+New technologies, such as pre-paid metering systems, have shown promise to alleviate some of these concerns (Jack and Smith 2019).

 The political space for energy subsidy and tariff reforms is narrow.
 Taking away or reducing the benefits for a good that everyone uses and that makes up a large part of the budgets of the poor can spark political disaster.
-Energy subsidies are not as progressive as they are presented to be, often benefitting wealthier urban consumers (Coady, Flamini, and Sears 2015a, 2015b).
+Energy subsidies are not as progressive as they are presented to be, often benefitting wealthier urban consumers (Coady, Flamini, and Sears 2015; Coady, Parry, Sears, and Shang 2015).
 Urban electricity subsidies can also be hard to target; for instance, South Africa's Free Basic Electricity subsidy programme has struggled to reach some of the poorest households, who may live on untitled land or share electricity connections with authorised residents.

 Sound experimental evidence on behavioural responses to the removal of energy subsidies is naturally difficult to come by, but such evidence would be valuable to the design of new policies.
-The prevailing view is that income redistribution should not be carried out through energy policy but instead shifted to more efficient policy instruments like basic incomes or direct transfers (Barnwal 2014).
+The prevailing view is that income redistribution should not be carried out through energy policy but instead shifted to more efficient policy instruments like basic incomes or direct transfers (Barnwal 2019).
 As global energy prices remain low-and in some domains like electricity, they continue to plummet-there is a real opportunity to make changes.